Daniel-KK-world/Barcelona/README.md

 Fan Shop: Integrate a store page for purchasing official merchandise.

 Multilingual Support: Enable Spanish and Catalan versions of the site.

-Credits

-Images and content used for this site are sourced from public FC Barcelona fan resources.

-License

-This project is open-source and available under the MIT License.

-Contact

-For any inquiries or contributions, please contact:

-Name: Danny

-Email: your-email@example.com

-GitHub: yourusername